FAA ACS-Aligned Curriculum

 For CPL Applicants

-Full commercial ground school covering all areas of operation from preflight preparation through post-flight procedures.
-Maneuver standards, 14 CFR Part 91/119 regulatory requirements, and commercial decision-making frameworks — all mapped to the Commercial Pilot ACS.
+Weekend intensive covering all commercial areas of operation — maneuver standards, 14 CFR Part 91/119 regulatory requirements, and commercial decision-making frameworks.
+Mapped task-for-task to the Commercial Pilot ACS.

 ACS Reference FAA-S-ACS-7